flux-framework/flux-sched/README.md

 ### flux-sched

-flux-sched contains the job scheduling facility for the Flux resource manager framework.
-It consists of an engine that handles all the functionality common to scheduling.
-The engine has the ability to load one or more scheduling plugins that provide specific scheduling behavior.
+flux-sched contains an advanced job scheduling facility for the Flux resource manager framework.

-#### Overview
+### Overview

-The `flux wreckrun` command is part of flux-core and provides the ability to launch Flux programs on resources within a Flux instance. flux-sched adds batch scheduling functionality to Flux.
-Jobs are submitted to flux-sched using `flux submit` which adds the jobs to a queue.
-A scheduling plugin selects resources and decides when to run the job.
+flux-sched introduces queuing and resource matching services to extend Flux to provide advanced batch scheduling.
+Jobs are submitted to flux-sched via `flux job submit` which are then added to our queues for scheduling.

+At the core of its functionality lie its two service modules: `qmanager` and `resource`.
+The `qmanager` module is designed to manage our job queues and to enforce queueing policies that are configurable (e.g., first-come-first-served, EASY, conservative backfilling policies etc).
+The `resource` module uses a graph to represent resources of arbitrary types as well as their complex relationships and to match the highly sophisticated resource requirements of a Flux jobspec to the compute and other resources on this graph.
+Both of these modules are loaded into a Flux instance and work in tandem to provide highly effective scheduling.

+Clearly, we recognize that a single scheduling policy will not sufficiently optimize the scheduling of different kinds of workflows.
+In fact, one of the main design points of flux-sched is its ability to customize the scheduling behaviors.
+Users can use environment variables or module-load time options to select and to tune the policies as to how resources are selected and when to run their jobs.

+Overall, the advanced job scheduling facility within flux-sched offers vastly many opportunities for modern HPC and other worfklows to meet their highly challenging scheduling objectives.

 #### Building flux-sched